-- The full 1841 Census of Yaxley is available as fiche set C123 from the Huntingdonshire FHS.
+- The full 1841 Census of Yaxley is available as fiche set C123 from the Cambridgeshire and Huntingdonshire FHS.

-- The full 1851 Census of Yaxley is available as fiche set C73 from the Huntingdonshire FHS.
+- The full 1851 Census of Yaxley is available as fiche set C73 from the Cambridgeshire and Huntingdonshire FHS.

 - An index of surnames in the 1851 Census of the Peterborough Registration District (HO107/1747) in which Yaxley (Folios 123B-138B), Yaxley Fen (Folios 139-147) and Yaxley North (Folios 151-167B) were enumerated, and which took place on 30th March 1851, has also been produced by the Peterborough & District FHS.

 - The Index is available in either microfiche or A5 booklet form from Mr G Harbron, 7 Newby Close, Peterborough PE3 6PU, England.

 - The following Churches have their own websites:

 - The church of St. Peter consists of a chancel, north chapel, south chapel, nave, north transept, south transept, north aisle, south aisle, west tower and south porch. the walls of the porch, the east wall of the chancel and parts of the tower are faced with ashlar, and those of the rest of the church are of coursed rubble.
 The roofs are covered with lead.